mgadi/naemonbox/README.md

 ### Installing ###

-When installing from a released tarball, all you need to do is run
+When installing from a released tarball, all you need to do is run as root
 ```
-tar zxvf naemonbox-VerNum.tar.gz
+# tar zxvf naemonbox-VerNum.tar.gz
-cd naemon
+# cd naemon
-./install
+# ./install
 ```
 Go to url http://your_ip_adress/